AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 </br>

- - I'd like to use one HTML page and incorporate more Java Script to make certain sections pop up/ hide
+ - I'd like to use one HTML page and incorporate more Java Script to make certain sections pop up/ hide.

- - I'd like to increase the number of questions and create different levels of difficulty
+ - I'd like to increase the number of questions and create different levels of difficulty.

  - I'd like to add back-end language to implement a leaderboard that would save the score of users using different devices.
 Right now I've been only able to use the local storage.